MultiSafepay/docs/content/payments/features/recurring-payments/_index.md

 ### Initial payment

-1. The customer gives you consent to store their payment details and verifies their identity with 3D Secure.
+1. The customer gives you consent to store their payment details and verifies their identity with 3D Secure (**except for** Bancontact).
 2. MultiSafepay encrypts the payment details during processing and stores them securely on our servers.
 We return to you a non-sensitive token that references the encrypted payment details.
 3. You can use the token to process recurring payments without needing to handle or store sensitive payment details.